 Both the updated standards now use a new structure which was previewed in a revision of ISO 27001 (Information Security Management) a few years earlier.
 Not only is this structure intended to be easier to understand, but commonality between all of the management standards is good news for those implementing more than one.

-Other guides are also available freely on the internet.
-For more hands-on support, clients have the option to have a Gap Analysis at their next Surveillance Audit.
+For more hands-on support, clients have the option to have a Gap Analysis, either at their next Surveillance Audit, or seperately.
 This will reveal the ‘gaps’ between the old and new requirements, so you can then confidently take action.
 As your Assessor carries out the Gap Analysis, the added advantage is they’re there to clarify the requirements.
 Our updated template toolkit is also provided.

 Making your transition plan

 Undoubtedly, making the transition to the new standard(s) requires preparation.
 At a minimum, it will require some changes to your management system and resulting internal audits to be carried out.
 To make this easier, our advice is to communicate changes and organise appropriate training for those affected.

 You need to be ready to be audited against the new standard(s) before the 15th September 2018.
 If your certificate expiry date is after September 2018, your Audit will have to be brought forward.

 We’re able to carry out a Gap Analysis at any time, but to save costs it’s advantageous to schedule this to happen at the same time as your Surveillance Audit.

 Those with the least time to make a decision are those who have a Surveillance Audit past September 2017, as they must be audited against the new standard(s) by the 15th September 2018, irrespective of their certificate’s expiry date or usual schedule of an audit every 12 months.